aptoma/strobe-fullscreeneventtriggerplugin/README.md

     # creates a javascript alert box (does not require firebug or chrome)
     console.alert("Hello Foxy lady");

-I have mentinoned some possibilities in the [flex installer README](https://github.com/aptoma/flex-installer "Flex installer") if you want other powertools.
+I have mentinoned some possibilities in the [flex installer README](https://github.com/johansyd/flex-installer "Flex installer") if you want other tools.

 ####Documentation

-More documentation can be found at the [DrVideo wiki](https://sites.google.com/a/aptoma.com/drvideo/home/software-components/common/osmf "OSMF/StrobeMediaPlayback")
+More documentation can be found at the [help adobe](http://help.adobe.com/en_US/FMPSMP/Dev/index.html "OSMF/StrobeMediaPlayback")